SecretX33/ImageToPdf/README.md

 ```

 ### 4. Compress images to JPG to reduce overall size

-To convert images to a single PDF while specifying a JPG quality factor:
 ```
 java -jar "path/to/ImageToPdf.jar" FILE... --jpg-quality <jpgQuality>
 ```
-Replace `FILE...` with the paths to the images you want to convert. `--jpg-quality` is the JPG quality and <jpgQuality> is a number between `0.0` and `1.0` to set the JPG quality factor (the greater this value, the bigger the image).
+Replace `FILE...` with the paths to the images you want to convert.

+Flag `--jpg-quality` is the JPG quality and <jpgQuality> is a number between `0.0` and `1.0` to set the JPG quality factor (the greater this value, the bigger the image).

 ### 5. Automatically reorder images in the PDF

 ```
 java -jar "path/to/ImageToPdf.jar" FILE... --sort <sortFilesBy>
 ```
 Replace `FILE...` with the paths to the images you want to convert.

 The `--sort` flag allows you to specify the sorting criterion`, possible options are:

 - `NAME`: Sort files based on their name.
 - `NAME_DESC`: Sort files based on their name, descending.